SerhiiK/blog/content/posts/distroless.md

 2. Because of image doesn't have nonimportant libs, tool they are smaller, which means they taky up less space, save storage in registries, and can start up faster.

+More details about distroless images you may find in [repo](https://github.com/GoogleContainerTools/distroless).

 ### Practice
 Let's take a look on example: